 If you can grill sanma over charcoal, the smokiness adds another layer of flavor to the dish.
 However, I like using my oven toaster to grill my fish because it’s simple and easy to clean up.
 You can use an oven or a broiler, but please adjust the cooking time accordingly.
 I will be sharing another Sanma dish next week before the sanma season is over.
 This time I wasn’t scared to show fish head picture.
 Do you remember my post that I was concerned about publishing because I thought it’s scary looking?
 Well I received very positive responses last time from majority of readers who are used to fish heads so I am more confident this time to share the photos today.
 I hope I didn’t scare you this time… Have a great week everyone!

 - Cut the fish in half diagonally (to fit in my toaster oven).
-Place the fish vertically on the cutting board and insert knife in the stomach side from top to bottom.
-Wash and get rid of gut thoroughly in cold water.
+Place the fish vertically on the cutting board and insert a knife in the stomach side from top to bottom.
+Wash and get rid of the gut thoroughly in cold water.
 Wipe the entire fish dry with paper towels.
-Sanma is usually eaten with intestine so it’s up to you if you want to remove it or not.

-- After 5 minutes, wipe the fish with paper towels and sprinkle both sides of the fish with salt (Note: salt the fish right before grilling).
+- After 5 minutes, remove the moisture on the fish with paper towels.
+RIGHT BEFORE broiling/baking, sprinkle both sides of the fish with salt.